observIQ/nanojack/README.md

 original name.
 Thus, the filename you give Logger is always the "current" log file.

+Backup file names are derived from the log file name given to Logger, depending on the configuration of the logger.
+If sequential backups are used, then backup file names are of the form `name.ext.N`, where `N` indicates the backup number.
-Backups use the log file name given to Logger, in the form `name-timestamp.ext` where name is the filename without the extension, timestamp is the time at which the log was rotated formatted with the time.Time format of `2006-01-02T15-04-05.000000000` and the extension is the original extension.
+If the logger is not configured to use sequential backups, then backup files are named using the form `name-timestamp.ext` where name is the filename without the extension, timestamp is the time at which the log was rotated formatted with the time.Time format of `2006-01-02T15-04-05.000000000` and the extension is the original extension.
 For example, if your Logger.Filename is `/var/log/foo/server.log`, a backup created at 6:30pm on Nov 11 2016 would use the filename `/var/log/foo/server-2016-11-04T18-30-00.000000000.log`

 ### Cleaning Up Old Log Files
 Whenever a new logfile gets created, old log files may be deleted.
 The most